Hampton Loade railway station: Preservation

 From 1970 to 1974, Hampton Loade was the southern terminus of the SVR, just 41/2 miles from Bridgnorth.
 Although at the time the SVR was said to go from "somewhere" to "nowhere" the terminus was a quaint and peaceful place to end services.

 When preservationists first arrived at Hampton Loade from Bridgnorth, signalling was reinstated as a priority during the early days, mainly using equipment from the closed Stourport-on-Severn station.
 A legacy of Hampton Loade's former guise as the SVR's southern terminus is the now rarely used down starting signal No. 13 at the north end of the up loop.
 The platforms at Hampton Loade can only accommodate around four coaches at a time, this or less being the norm in GWR and BR days.
 As the SVR's trains are longer than this plans have been mooted to extend the platforms.

 The current Station Master is Lee Whittaker.
 Retired railwayman Steve Dockerty is Chief Booking Clerk.
 The station is operated entirely by a volunteer workforce.

 There are a number of items of rolling stock in the sidings at Hampton Loade.
 These include British Railways built no. 3467; a 'fruit D' goods van designed by the GWR and built at Swindon in 1955.
 It is owned by the Hampton Loade Station Fund and is in use as the station fund shop, known on the SVR as a 'treasure trove' for railwayana and books.
 It is currently painted in GWR freight grey and lettered with the words 'return to Helston'.
 It later had a number of W3467W and was preserved in 1973.
 The oldest carriage on the line, the ex-GWR Churchward third coach 2426 of 1910, was used for staff accommodation at Hampton Loade for 28 years before being moved to Kidderminster in September 2016 for overhaul.
 Its place has been taken by GWR Riding Van 55 built in 1908.

 The station takes part in the annual SVR's 1940s weekends, held over a week with two weekends in June/July.
-The weekends are a light-hearted look back at the 1940s and also underline the important part Britain's railways played in the Second World War.
+The weekends are a look back at the 1940s and also underline the important part Britain's railways played in the Second World War.
 For this event the station has a 'Dig for Victory' allotment, Bren gun, an ARP warden's post, unexploded bombs, R.T.O.
 Office and several period vehicles along with a standard 'blast tape and sandbags' appearance.

 Since being reopened in SVR preservation the station has also become home to several relocated corrugated huts of typical GWR design.
 These being a lamp room from Cleobury Mortimer, a larger hut from Bearley and another from Kingham.
 All are painted in the GWR Stone colours.
 Also on the down platform is a larger hut original to the station, being installed by the GWR at sometime in the 1920s.